algolia/kubernetes-hands-on/05-pods/README.md

 ## Exercises

 1. Deploy a `pod` containing nginx.
 The image name is `nginx`, see: <https://hub.docker.com/_/nginx/>
-2. Do you think you can access the pod `simple-service` from outside of k8s, *without changing the manifest*?
+2. Do you think you can access the pod `simple-service` from outside of Kubernetes, *without changing the manifest*?

 ## Clean up